ibis-hdl/compiler/Readme.md

 - parser's and syntax's error_handler should have the same API with position_proxy to unify error_handler and hence his formatter.

+- parser's error_handler should also use the vhdl::context to allow multiple parse errors from expectation points, e.g. forgotten ';' at the end.
+Maybe the name of vhdl::context isn't appropriate any more than.

 - Write a formatter for all error report classes/functions, e.g. parser::error_handler.
   An idea may be [Controlling output of Boost.Test source location format]( https://stackoverflow.com/questions/64618840/controlling-output-of-boost-test-source-location-format).